VulcanValkyrie/refstack-sync-and-verify/README.md

       the sync-db script to create the db if it is not already there
 * 4/3/17
     - elimated typo which kept ZenDesk tickets from being added separately into the database
+    - eliminated typo which led to the product_id fields in both the result and the ticket tables always equaling zero due to failed queries
+    - removed newlines in company name field, leading to more formatting-congruency within the company table
 //////////////////////////////////// Current Status & Functionality /////////////////////////////

 * sync-db.py